bastienchaudet/personal-webpage/content/publication/shape-opt-algo/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: To appear in International Journal of Numerical Methods in Engineering
+publication: To appear in *International Journal for Numerical Methods in Engineering*

 tags: []